 What Time Is Kentucky Derby 2017?
-Post Time, TV, Livestream, Horses, Odds and Muddy Track Update
+Post Time, TV, Livestream, Horses, Odds, And Muddy Track Update

 Google will field searches today for the many questions about the Kentucky Derby including,

 “How long does the Kentucky Derby race last?”
-This is a race that takes about 2-minutes.
-Only two horses in the history of the race have finished under 2-minutes.
+This is a race that takes about two minutes.
+Only two horses in the history of the race have finished under two minutes.
 Their names are listed in another question below.

 “How long is the Kentucky Derby track?”
 The track is 1.25 miles long.
 The first Kentucky Derby back in 1875 was 1.5 miles long and continued with that distance for a little more than two decades.
 It was in 1896 that the race was shortened to 1.25 miles long, which is still the distance of this race today.